This guide covers all the necessary steps to contributing to Spree source code. We're happy you're here!

 Spree::Product.
 This means that those files are also located in

-/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)" && brew install openssl mysql postgresql sqlite imagemagick redis
+- 3.Install required libraries/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)" && brew install openssl mysql postgresql imagemagick redis vips node

 Bellow command will setup a Rails application with Spree pre-installed with some data seeded:

-By default Sandbox uses SQLite database.
-But you can switch to PostgreSQL:
+By default, Sandbox uses the PostgreSQL database.
+But you can switch to MySQL:

 Start the server